 Amazon Simple Storage Service (S3) is an object storage service that offers industry-leading scalability, performance, security, and data availability.
 With Amazon S3, you can choose from three different server-side encryption configurations when uploading objects:

 - SSE-S3 – uses Amazon S3-managed encryption keys

-- SSE-KMS – uses customer master keys (CMKs) stored in AWS Key Management Service (KMS)
+- SSE-KMS – uses AWS KMS keys (KMS keys) stored in AWS Key Management Service (KMS)

-- SSE-C – uses master keys provided by the customer in each PUT or GET request
+- SSE-C – uses root keys provided by the customer in each PUT or GET request

 These options allow you to choose the right encryption method for the job.
 But as your organization evolves and new requirements arise, you might find that you need to change the encryption configuration for all objects.
 For example, you might be required to use SSE-KMS instead of SSE-S3 because you need more control over the lifecycle and permissions of the encryption keys in order to meet compliance goals.

 You could change the settings on your buckets to use SSE-KMS rather than SSE-S3, but the switch only impacts newly uploaded objects, not objects that existed in the buckets before the change in encryption settings.
 Manually re-encrypting older objects under KMS keys in KMS may be time-prohibitive depending on how many objects there are.
 Automating this effort is possible using the right combination of features in AWS services.